faketuna/lupercalia-mg-cs2/README.md

 ### Easy spectate

-Will be implemented after Trace Ray feature implemented in CounterStrikeSharp.
+~~Will be implemented after Trace Ray feature implemented in CounterStrikeSharp.~~ I found a way to get the player looking entity.

+But another problem found. the `spec_player` command is not works as like CS:GO. it means player is actually spec a player when use `spec_player` command but player not spectate the target's POV when a freelook state.

 Spectate aimed player when player is spectating/died and pressing `+use`